whistlegraph/aesthetic-computer/README.txt

 🌟 Projects In Progress (PIP) 🌟

-- [🥬] Full readme re-org.
-Move TODOs into a different spot.

 *** New Prompt QOL Updates ***
   - [] Don't clear text on pressing return now.
   - [] Do history stack different.
 (Smaller text)